-Our creative relationships with media and technology must evolve.
-The Nature of Media is for professional and non-professional artists and media makers who want to shift polarizing world views and create flow states that inspire reflection, meaningful dialogue, and a deeper relationship with nature.
-Join us as we showcase, support, and encourage innovative approaches in new and traditional storytelling across a broad range of platforms and methodologies.
+Join a collaborative community of professional artists and media mentors who want to explore new world views and create flow states that support reflection, dialogue, and a deeper relationship with nature.
+We’ll discuss narratives and aesthetics that appeal to new regions of the mind, and re-examine our relationships with technology, creativity, and community across a broad range of platforms and methodologies.

-Come to learn, mentor, cross-pollinate, and reinvigorate — all amidst the beautiful, rejuvenating surroundings of Hollyhock, and the unceded traditional territories of the Klahosse, Tla'amin and Homalco First Nations on Cortes Island, British Columbia.
+Come prepared to think big in a powerful natural landscape, and to engage with inspiring work.
+We’ll learn, mentor, cross-pollinate, and reinvigorate — all amidst the beautiful, rejuvenating surroundings of Hollyhock, and the unceded traditional territories of the Klahoose, Tla'amin and Homalco First Nations on Cortes Island, British Columbia.

 If you are not already on our mailing list, please sign up.
 We’ll keep you posted.